 Slaughter without pre-stunning

 We acknowledge that religious beliefs and practices should be respected.
 However, all animals should be treated humanely at the time of killing and therefore be stunned prior to slaughter.
-There doesn't need to be a ban on the meat that is important to some religious communities to ensure animal welfare is considered.
+At a time where conversations about animal sentience are more prominent than ever, we must prioritise ending the avoidable suffering of countless farm animals.
+There doesn't necessarily need to be a ban on meat thats important to religious communities to ensure farm animals receive a more humane death.

 Food Standards Agency (FSA) figures

 None of the UK governments within the UK have a legal requirement to ensure all animals are stunned before slaughter.
-However all animals currently slaughtered in Scotland, Northern Ireland and Wales are stunned before slaughter.
+However all animals currently slaughtered in Scotland, Northern Ireland are.

 - In the UK, 58 percent of Halal meat comes from animals which have been stunned before slaughter and certified Halal.